axiand/axiand/rm-long.md

 - GitHub (and, of course, Git)

 ## 🔭 I’m currently working on...
-- [Origami](https://github.com/axiand/origami), a JavaScript API framework.
+- ~~[Origami](https://github.com/axiand/origami), a JavaScript API framework.~~ Temporarily on Soon:tm: status
-- Whatever other passion projects I come up with.
+- Other things every now and then.

 ## 🌱 I’m currently learning...
 - JavaScript, always looking to improve